bitdivision/bitdivision.github.io/_posts/2013-10-2-archlinux-samsung-ativ-8.md

 document a few tips and tricks I found when installing both Ubuntu and Arch on my new laptop.

-Despite using Arch Linux for the past few years, I wanted something quick and easy to get up and running so I went back to Ubuntu.
+espite using Arch Linux for the past few years, I wanted something quick and easy to get up and running so I went back to Ubuntu.
 There is already some information available on this process available [here][2] so I started going through the guide, disabled fast boot and secure boot in the BIOS, booted from USB, installed Ubuntu with default options.
 On reboot, I could no longer boot Windows from grub (Invalid EFI file).
 This was fixed by installing boot repair on Ubuntu and running it with the default settings.

 When I got to this point I was already finding Ubuntu frustrating and was unhappy with the general responsiveness of the machine so I ordered an SSD on Amazon and figured I&#8217;d start again with a fresh install of Arch Linux.
 I ordered the [250GB Samsung SSD Evo][3] which seemed to have the best price/performance ratio.
 So here I will document the process of installing Arch.